 Italian Banker Cuccia Dies at 92

-ROME (AP) _ Enrico Cuccia, considered the most powerful man in Italian finance, is dead at age 92.
+ROME (AP) _ Enrico Cuccia, who was considered the most powerful man in Italian finance, died Friday at age 92.

-As co-founder and chairman of Mediobanca, the nation’s premier merchant bank, Cuccia served as the clearing gate for mega-mergers and as custodian for strategic chunks of stock in the handful of major industrial groups, like the Agnelli empire, that dominated the Italian private sector.
+As co-founder and chairman of Mediobanca, Italy’s premier merchant bank, the highly secretive Cuccia served as the clearing gate for mega-mergers and as custodian for strategic chunks of stock in the handful of major industrial groups, like the Agnelli empire, that dominated the Italian private sector.

 Cuccia was forced off Mediobanca’s board in 1982 when he reached the retirement age of 75, but stayed on as honorary chairman, trying to engineer deals even as he neared 90.

-``When you speak about Cuccia, you must not speak only of a banker, but of a man who has tied his history to that of the country,″ said Pirelli tire empire chairman Marco Tronchetti Provera during a 1997 state TV interview.
+``When you speak about Cuccia, you must not speak only of a banker, but of a man who has tied his history to that of the country,″ Pirelli tire empire chairman Marco Tronchetti Provera said in a 1997 state TV interview.

 Born on Nov.
-24, 1907, Cuccia was a Roman who was suspicious of politics.
-He began his professional life working for Italy’s central bank, then moved over to Italy’s sprawling state industrial holding company IRI (Istituto per la Ricostruzione Industriale).
+24, 1907, Cuccia began his career at Italy’s central bank, then moved to the sprawling state industrial holding company IRI.